ChainAgnostic/CAIPs/CAIPs/caip-211.md

   }
 }
 ```
-MUST be taken literally, as dropping the implicit values rather than appending
+MUST be interpreted as replacing rather than appending to the implicit values.
-to them.
 It MUST NOT be interpreted as equivalent to:

 ```jsonc
 {